Hi again friend!

 - Final Word

-Sound proofing a room isn’t as difficult as I initially thought.
+Employing Acoustic Sound Treatment isn’t as difficult as I initially thought.
 When I first started building my home studio, I was overwhelmed and intimidated a lot of the time.
 “Sampling from vinyl!?, How am I ever going to figure that out?!”
-“Sound proofing a room?!
+“Sound treatment?!
 That must cost thousands!”
 LOL.
-(Well I’m exaggerating but you get the idea 🙂
+(Well I’m exaggerating but you get the idea) 🙂

 Giving your microphone the best possible environment also intimidated me a little.
 I was convinced that I’d have to spend thousands of dollars to get it done.
 Ever seen those ridiculous looking studios with like a million knobs on this seemingly never ending mixer?
 Complete with sound proof glass and the whole 9 yards, these things are unnecessary when starting out.